How to enable Remote Desktop using Command Prompt on Windows 10

 Once you complete the steps, the protocol will enable on Windows 10, and you will be able to access the device remotely.

-Disable Remote Desktop using Command Prompt
+Disable Remote Desktop from Command Prompt

 1. Open Start.